Battle of Tertry

-History
+Causes and results

-The powerful Austrasian mayor of the palace, Pepin II had concluded peace with his Neustrian counterpart, Waratton, in 681.
-However, Waratton's successors had renewed the conflict between Austrasia and Neustria, which was common in times of disunion.
-The Frankish realm was then united under King Theuderic III, who inherited Austrasia in 679.
+The powerful Austrasian mayor of the palace, Pepin II (Pepin of Herstal) had concluded peace with his Neustrian counterpart, Waratton, in 680/681, which included the transfer of hostages to ensure peace.
+However, Waratton's successors had renewed the conflict between Austrasia and Neustria.
 Theuderic III—born and raised in Neustria and a Neustrian at heart—and the nobles of Neustria and Burgundy, under their mayor, Berchar, invaded Austrasia territory.
 Berchar and Theuderic were routed at Tertry by Pepin in 687 and the Austrasians held the field.
-Historian Michael Frassetto avows that the war during which the battle of Tertry occurred was essentially the result of a long-standing feud between Austrasian and Neustrian leaders and the civil strife within Neustria itself.
+Historian Michael Frassetto avows that the war during which the battle of Tertry occurred, was essentially the result of a long-standing feud between Austrasian and Neustrian leaders and the civil strife within Neustria itself.
 According to the text of the Annales mettenses priores—likely written at the Chelles monastery—Pepin II had led the Austrasians to a magnificent victory during the battle of Tertry.
+Thereby, the Austrasian Pepin extended his family's "control and influence over Neustria".